derdrache/DragAndDrop3D/README.md

 <img src="addons/DragAndDrop3D/dragIcon.png" width="16"/> DraggingObject3D - This must be the Parent of your Object that you want to drag

 ### Add Script to DraggingObject3D
-If you want to add a own script on the DraggingObject3D, you have to remove the existing script.
+If you want to add a script on the DraggingObject3D, you have to remove the existing script.
 The new script must have as extends DraggingObject3D and the ready function should start with super()

 ```